chaojingduan/Neural-Projection/README.md

 by Chaojing Duan, Siheng Chen and Jelena Kovacevic

-The code is written by Muqiao yang.
+The code is written by Muqiao Yang.

 Introduction
 This repository is for our ICASSP 2019 paper '3D Point Cloud Denoising via Deep Neural Network based Local Surface Estimation'.
 The code is modified from PointNet and FoldingNet.